-The following explanation reprinted from this resource is a helpful explanation.
+The following helpful explanation is reposted from this resource.

 The gospel is the good news about what Jesus Christ has done to reconcile sinners to God.
 Here’s the whole story: